Nyan-Prakash/KeyveveTakeHome/RAG_ENRICHMENT_GUIDE.md

 # RAG Enrichment for Flights and Transit

-This document describes the implementation of RAG (Retrieval Augmented Generation) enrichment for flights and transit data in the Keyveve travel planner.
+This document describes the implementation of RAG (Retrieval Augmented Generation) enrichment for flights and transit data in the Triply travel planner.

 ## Overview